Causes and risk factors of head and neck cancer

 Holding a pipe or cigarette on your lip when smoking also increases your risk of developing lip cancer.

-Drinking and smoking together greatly increase the risk of head and neck cancers.
-People who smoke and drink heavily over several years have the highest risk of developing head and neck cancers.
+Drinking and smoking together greatly increases the risk of head and neck cancer.
+People who smoke and drink heavily over several years have the highest risk of developing head and neck cancer.